VasiaPotichko/Testing/README.md

 # Testing
-Test how to worki in github
+Test how to work in github